ibm-cloud-docs/Cloudant/api/authentication.md

 ```
 {: codeblock}

-### Example including basic authentication credentials in a request, by using the command line
+See the following example that includes basic authentication credentials in a request by using the command line

 ```sh
 curl "https://$ACCOUNT:$PASSWORD@$ACCOUNT.cloudant.com"